esaper/GameOfLife/README.md

 The window caption displays some interesting information so you can see how the sim is progressing.
 On my computer, which is fairly new (Intel i7-11700K, 32GB RAM), with about 7000 live cells and a dictionary containing over 50000 cells of interest, I am getting better than 40 frames per second.
 Your mileage may vary.

+I recently added another version, "Big Life 2", which uses a series of bits to represent each cell's values (0bCNnnnn, where C is current state, N is next state and nnnn is the number of neighbors) rather than the list ([current state, next state, num. neighbors]).
+I wanted to see if there was any performance to be gained doing it that way.
+I'm still playing with it to make that determination.

 As a final note, I am relatively new to Python, certainly not an expert.
 I am well aware that I did not set up a main() function and use the "IF __main__ == 'main'" construct, and that I used a numnber of global variables which is less than desirable.
 This was meant as a stand-alone program and I was trying to keep things as simple as possible.
 I am sure there are more "Pythonic" ways of doing things here.
 I would love any feedback as to how to improve this code.
 Hopefully, it's not total trash.